-Chapter 7 Federal Annual Monitoring Evaluation (FAME) and Annual Reports
+Chapter 7 Federal Annual Monitoring Evaluation and Annual Reports

+Introduction.
 This chapter describes the FAME process and the annual reports that are utilized to capture State Plans' activities and progress.
-The main purpose of the FAME process is to analyze, on an annual basis, a State Plan's performance to determine whether it is continuing to maintain its at least as effective (ALAE) status and to meet the mandatory regulatory requirements of 29 CFR Parts 1902, 1953, and 1956.
+The main purpose of the FAME process is to analyze, on an annual basis, a State Plan's performance to determine whether it is continuing to maintain its ALAE status and to meet the mandatory regulatory requirements of 29 CFR Parts 1902, 1953, and 1956.
 Making an ALAE determination is a complex process which involves reviewing many different aspects of a State Plan.
 To complete the FAME process successfully, there must be collaboration and effective communication between the State Plans and OSHA.
-Although OSHA has a statutory responsibility under the OSH Act to ensure that all State Plans are operating at least as effective as OSHA, worthwhile monitoring assists a State Plan in achieving its strategic goals by identifying issues early and promptly addressing them.
+Although OSHA has a statutory responsibility under the OSH Act to ensure that all State Plans are operating ALAE as OSHA, worthwhile monitoring assists a State Plan in achieving its strategic goals by identifying issues early and promptly addressing them.

 Although the FAME process has evolved over the years, the mission to reduce workplace injuries, illnesses, and fatalities has remained the same.
 All parties must stay focused on the commitment to achieving the shared mission.
 State Plan performance is measured against its own approved policies and procedures, established performance goals which reflect its specific conditions and priorities, and agreed-upon enforcement measures.
 The FAME process should have the flexibility to address unique situations, as well as differences, among State Plans.
 Open and continuous communication is essential to conducting a successful evaluation.
-State Plans are encouraged to participate in all phases of the evaluation directly with OSHA and/or through their own State Internal Evaluation Program (SIEP).
+State Plans are encouraged to participate in all phases of the evaluation directly with OSHA and/or through their own SIEP.

-II.
+- II.
 Annual Reports.
 Evaluating a State Plan is an ongoing process that includes the review of data from a variety of relevant sources throughout the annual evaluation period.
-The State OSHA Annual Report (SOAR), the FAME Report, and the Corrective Action Plan (CAP) are the three annual reports used to document the results and progress of a State Plan's activities performed during the evaluation period.
+The SOAR, the FAME Report, and the CAP are the three annual reports used to document the results and progress of a State Plan's activities performed during the evaluation period. - A. SOAR.

-A. SOAR.

 At the conclusion of each federal fiscal year, a State Plan must prepare a progress report outlining accomplishments with respect to its Annual Performance Plan.
 The report must be detailed enough to provide an accurate assessment of the activities and results accomplished since the SOAR and shall be a source of information used for the FAME Report.
 State Plans that cover both the public and private sectors may combine the summary of the fiscal year accomplishments in the SOAR.
-For Privacy Act reasons, the SOAR should not include the names of personnel, specific case numbers, or company names.

-1. SOAR Development and Review Process.
+For Privacy Act reasons, the SOAR should not include the names of personnel, specific case numbers, or company names. - 1.
+SOAR Development and Review Process.
 State Plans must submit a draft SOAR to the Region, typically between December 1st -15th following the end of the fiscal year.
 The State Plan shall be notified of the specific due date of the draft SOAR.
 Once the SOAR is received from the State Plan, the Region shall complete a review and provide feedback to the State Plan on any areas of deficiency.
 The feedback shall be provided in sufficient time for the State Plan to make necessary changes.
-The final SOAR shall be submitted to OSHA's Directorate of Cooperative and State Programs (DCSP) no later than January 15th of the following year (see Appendix F for the SOAR template).
+The final SOAR shall be submitted to OSHA's DCSP no later than January 15th of the following year (see Appendix F for the SOAR template).
+The SOAR will be included as an appendix in the FAME Report.